icgrp/bert/docs/tutorials/huffman/huffman.md

 ---

 ## TODO:
-* TODO Warn them about (* dont_touch = "true" *) to keep memories from disappearing
-* TODO Warn them about having the wrong cmake due to source-ing Xilinx settings64.sh file
-* TODO maybe get build error at end of setup (GetPLConfigData too many arguments, maybe from stale (original) xilfpga vs. extended version) -- Project > Clean to rebuild?*
+* MATTHEW: TODO maybe get build error at end of setup (GetPLConfigData too many arguments, maybe from stale (original) xilfpga vs. extended version) -- Project > Clean to rebuild?*
-* Mention the on button and reset button on board
+* MATTHEW: Mention the on button and reset button on board
-* Mention compiling application with -O3 (Perhaps find a way for SDK to only compile BERT -O3)
-* Section on how to Debug
+* MATTHEW: Section on how to Debug